2009 Oakland Raiders season

-The 2009 Oakland Raiders season was the 50th season for the original American Football League team, and its 40th in the NFL.
-On September 6, 2009, The Raiders traded a 2011 draft pick to the New England Patriots for ×5 Pro Bowl Defensive Lineman Richard Seymour.
+The 2009 Oakland Raiders season was the 50th season for the original American Football League (AFL) team, and its 40th in the National Football League (NFL).
+On September 6, 2009, The Raiders traded a 2011 draft pick to the New England Patriots for 5× Pro Bowl Defensive Lineman Richard Seymour.
 With their loss to Dallas on November 26, 2009, The Raiders sealed their seventh consecutive losing season.
 After beating the Pittsburgh Steelers on December 6, 2009, the Raiders moved to 4–0 when playing Pittsburgh the year they won the Super Bowl, or are the defending Champions, winning in 1974, 1980, 2006, and now 2009.
+However, they missed the playoffs for a new team record 7th season.